MarkVoitov/DS_ABB/README.md

 # DS_ABB
-Homework exercises for "Data science for Ak Bars Bank" course
+Homework and training exercises for "Data science for Ak Bars Bank" course